 How does this apply to the head-coverings in 1 Corinthians 11?
 In 1 Corinthians 11, the Apostle Paul revealed God’s tradition for Christians to show respect by referring to this ancient custom as a rebellious and factious example.
-Paul had previously addressed eating meat possibly offered to idols and how a Christian may respond within a pagan culture (1 Cor.
+Paul had previously addressed eating meat that may have been offered to idols and how a Christian may respond within a pagan culture (1 Cor.
 10:24-33).
-Showing respect to others while eating with others and dressing to show submission to authority are Christian commands that conform to customs now as then.
-The Apostle also taught about such customs, “And if anyone thinks to be a contentious person, we have no such custom nor the churches of God” (1 Cor.
+The Apostle also taught about such social customs, “And if anyone thinks to be a contentious person, we have no such custom nor the churches of God” (1 Cor.
 11:16).
-See, these were the customs of other for which Christians were to show respect and not contention.
-The respect for showing glory and not dishonor must be considered, so that Christians present themselves as humble and respectable to God by glorifying God first contrary to local practices of rebellion and immodesty contrary to Christian humility.
+See, these cultural traditions were to be respected by Christians, so that they were respectful and not contention.
+Christians are to present themselves as humble and respectable to God by glorifying God first contrary to local practices of rebellion and immodesty contrary to Christian humility.

 Again, how is this covering only referring to hair?
-Here is what Coffman had to say about a woman’s hair being her covering:
+Here is what James Coffman had to say about a woman’s hair being her covering: